Stephen StabileStephen Stabile, CEPA®, CRPC®Managing DirectorWealth Partner

 Stephen is able to appreciate meaningful ways to help clients grow, preserve and ultimately, transfer wealth.
 He also examines ways to structure their wealth, optimize their balance sheets, utilize debt intelligently, mitigate tax consequences, and provide pre- and post-liquidity preparation.
 For Stephen, helping clients manage risk across their investments and liabilities is an ongoing focus.

 Stephen holds an M.B.A. from the Massachusetts Institute of Technology Sloan School of Business, a B.S. in Finance/MIS from SUNY Albany's Business School, and is a graduate of Xavier High School.
 Stephen holds the Chartered Retirement Planning CounselorSM (CRPC®) designation and the Certified Exit Planning Advisor (CEPA) designation.
-He and his wife, Francesca, reside in Lower Manhattan and East Hampton with their two children.
+He and his wife, Francesca, reside in Lower Manhattan and East Hampton with their three children.
 Stephen is a Trustee and Treasurer of Children's Museum of East End in Bridgehampton, New York.

 CEPA® and Certified Exit Planning Advisor® are registered trademarks owned by Exit Planning Institute.